murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 ### Login to Azure

 Login to the Azure CLI and choose your active subscription.
+In the terminal of VS Code in Codespace, run the below commands

 ```shell
 az login